 On the following pages you will find information about all of the GCSE and IGCSE courses that we offer (whether the subject is compulsory or not).
-There have been a number of the changes made over recent years to the (I)GCSE provision in England.
-In the new specifications exams are graded on a numerical scale from 9 (top) to 1.

 Emanuel's academic departments have looked closely at all the available syllabi from the different exam boards for their subjects and chosen those which they believe will most appropriately challenge and equip our pupils for success at sixteen-plus and beyond.